 What the ILO program will do for participating partners

-- Provide the right kind of quality suspicious activity REPORTING that we need to detect, deter, and prevent crime and terrorism against infrastructure.
+- Provide the kind of quality suspicious activity reporting that we need to detect, deter, and prevent crime and terrorism against infrastructure.

+- Provide real-time information during critical incidents and active, time-sensitive investigations.
 We may ask for help when tragedy strikes.

 Becoming an ILO

-- Permission from a supervisor to participate.
+- Obtain permission from a supervisor to participate;

-- Signed a confidentiality agreement.
+- Sign a confidentiality agreement;

-- Completed 12 ILO training hours and received certification.
+- Complete the ILO training course; and

-- Demonstrated active participation over time.
+- Demonstrate active participation over time.